Professor Claire Vajdic

 PhD (cancer epidemiology) - University of Sydney 2002

-My vision is to use integrated health 'big data' to develop transformational interventions that prevent cancer and the avoidable consequences of cancer, and reduce unwarranted variation in health care for people with cancer.
+My vision is to use integrated health 'big data' to develop transformational interventions that prevent cancer and the avoidable consequences of cancer, and reduce unwarranted variation in health care.
 I have a strong focus on outcomes that impact public health policy and clinical practice, in particular for high-risk and under-served population groups.
 I apply population health science methods to inform precision medicine across the cancer control continuum of cancer prevention, early detection, diagnosis, treatment and follow-up care, to reduce the burden of care on individuals and on the health system.
 I also promote policy that supports good practice in the access to and use of real-world data for research.

 For the latest comprehensive list of my publications, please click here: